hazelcast/hazelcast-jet/site/docs/sql/intro.md

     'bootstrap.servers' = '127.0.0.1:9092'
     /* ... more configuration options for the Kafka consumer */ );
-JET SQL> /* query text ending with semicolon*/
+sql> /* query text ending with semicolon*/
 ...
 ```

 When you send a streaming query, you can use `CTRL+C(SIGINT)` to cancel
 this query.
-You can also enter `HELP;` to see the available commands.
+Also, you can type `help` to see the available commands.

 > SQL CLI is in beta version and only use it in development environments.